 WEATHER: Temperatures range from 45 F to 75 F. Rainfall can vary and you should expect some rain.
 The Hoh rainforest gets over 140 inches of rain annually while the coast gets significantly less.
 Good rain gear is essential.

-YOUR GROUP: The group size ranges from 6 to 10 participants, plus 1 or more Wilderness Inquiry staff.
-Each group consists of people of various ages, backgrounds and abilities, including people with disabilities.
+YOUR GROUP: As part of our ongoing COVID-19 safety protocols, all of our groups in 2021 will be made up of 6-10 people who know each other and have indicated they are comfortable traveling together and 1 Wilderness Inquiry guide.
+We welcome people of various ages, backgrounds, and abilities, including people with disabilities.
 Our trips are cooperative in nature.
-WI staff will assist you in whatever areas you need, however most people pitch in where ever they can.
+WI staff will assist you in whatever areas you need, however, most people pitch in where they can.

 ACCOMMODATIONS: You will stay in a scenic and comfortable Olympic National Park sponsored lodge on the north side of Olympic National Park.
 This lodge will have all modern amenities.
 Most cabins or rooms are double occupancy with two beds.
 Participants will be paired by gender or requests to room together.

 MEALS: Eat breakfasts together at picnic tables looking out over the lake.
 During the days’ activities, carry trail lunches and snacks.
 Dinners will be at the resort, nearby lodges, or local restaurants.
 We’ll enjoy happy hours together, though the purchase of alcoholic beverages is not included in the trip fees.

 EQUIPMENT AND CLOTHING: Wilderness Inquiry will provide all group gear and equipment.
 You will be assigned the same gear for the duration of your trip and it will be sanitized between trips.
 You will need to provide your personal gear as outlined in the packing list.
 If you are new to outdoor activities, you do not need to spend a lot of money.
 Wilderness Inquiry can usually arrange for you to borrow most items.